influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 - Add new [Asia Pacific (Australia) region](https://ap-southeast-2-1.aws.cloud2.influxdata.com).
 - Redesign the View Raw Data table in Data Explorer.
 Group keys and data types are now easily identifiable underneath column headings.
 - Add a static legend to Graph and Band Plot visualizations.
+- Add new Ranged Annotations feature in Boards.

 ## May 2021